bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     def locked_update(i):
         source.stream(dict(x=[source.data['x'][-1]+1], y=[i], color=["blue"]))

-    # this unclocked callback will not prevent other session callbacks from
+    # this unlocked callback will not prevent other session callbacks from
     # executing while it is in flight
     @gen.coroutine
     @without_document_lock